 Having diarrhea in the classroom can be disruptive to your child’s learning, not to mention extremely uncomfortable for your child.
 Children can return to school when they have not had diarrhea for 24 hours.
 You may need to keep your child home longer if they have an infection like norovirus, which is highly contagious.

 Returning to school after flu

-Children can return to school after the flu when they no longer have a fever and they feel well enough to participate in class.
+Children can return to school after the flu when they no longer have a fever and feel well enough to participate in class.
 Because the flu can cause a variety of symptoms, a child may not be ready for school even if they are fever free.
-Parents should use their best judgement to determine if their child is close to being back to their normal level of activity before returning to school.
+Parents should use their best judgment to determine if their child is close to being back to their normal level of activity before returning to school.

 Tips to keep your child healthy at school and daycare

 Proper hand hygiene is the best way to prevent the spread of germs.
 Teach your child to wash their hands frequently, especially before eating, after using the bathroom and after blowing their nose.
 It's also important to wash hands after touching desks, doorknobs and handrails.

 To help prevent the spread of illness, teach your child to cough into their elbow or to cover their nose and mouth with a tissue before a sneeze.
 Reminding your child not to share food or utensils with classmates is also a good idea.

 Wearing a mask can also prevent the spread of respiratory diseases like COVID-19, colds and the flu.

 Get care now